 - Enjoy prawns and turkey.
 Both are rich in tryptophan an essential amino acid that is the precursor for the neurotransmitter (brain chemical) serotonin.

-- Swap the pavlova for fresh fruit.
+- Swap the pavlova for fresh fruit (or at least choose both!).
 Or, if you must indulge, save the sweet treats for a special occasion like Christmas day.

 - Cheers!
 Enjoy a glass of red wine with friends and family.
 Social connection is one of the best protective factors against mental health problems and cognitive decline.

-This post was originally published in ABC Active Memory.
-The site will retire in 2017.
+A version of this post was originally published in ABC Active Memory.
+The site retired in 2017.